JAnders228/EV_Charging-Warsaw/README.md

 Assess Warsaw’s EV charging activity from the perspective of a major network operator (“Greenway”) to:
  - benchmark Greenway vs competitors
  - identify high-use stations and districts
- - identify candidate areas for further investigation and potential expansion.
+ - identify candidate areas for further investigation and potential expansion

 ## 2) Key questions

- - What is the distribution of stations, and which show the highest usage? (kWh / plug / day)?
+ - Where are the stations, and which show the highest usage? (kWh / plug / day)?
- - How does Greenway compare to other operators on utilisation and coverage?
+ - How does Greenway compare to other operators on utilisation and coverage of the districts/city?
  - Which locations merit follow-up (e.g. local investigation, plug expansion, new stations)?

 ## 3) Data & core metrics